owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 # 👨‍💻 Contributing

-Thank you for your interest in contributing to MAKit!
+Thank you for your interest in contributing to GrAIdient!
 From commenting to reviewing and sending PR requests, all contributions are welcome.

 - [Developer Environment](#developer-environment)